Adil Aouchiche: Paris Saint-Germain

-An academy graduate of Paris Saint-Germain, Aouchiche made his professional debut on 30 August 2019 in a 2–0 league win against Metz.
+An academy graduate of Paris Saint-Germain (PSG), Aouchiche made his professional debut on 30 August 2019 in a 2–0 league win against Metz.
 He started the match and played 65 minutes before getting replaced by Leandro Paredes.
 He scored his first goal on 5 January 2020 in a 6–0 Coupe de France win against Linas-Montlhéry.
-This made him the second youngest player ever to score a goal for PSG in official competitions, only behind Bartholomew Ogbeche.
+This made him the youngest player ever to score a goal for PSG in the Coupe de France at 17 years and 5 months.
 He made his third and final appearance for the club as a substitute in a 6–1 cup win against Dijon.

 On 29 May 2020, Aouchiche underwent an introductory medical with Saint-Étienne ahead of a potential free transfer to the club.
 On 15 June 2020, he was nominated for the 2020 Golden Boy Award, being one of three PSG players in the 100-player shortlist.